R-Bishnoi/Machine-Learning-project-Question-weightage-calculator-/README.md

 # Machine-Learning-project-Question-weightage-calculator-
-## ML Based project to classifity the set of input questions and give weightage of chapter from which the question come.
+## ML rinku bhai project jsdgcwg project to classifity the set of input questions and give weightage of chapter from which the question come.
 ## Designed a model which take inputs Mathematics questions on selected topic and outputs the weightage of each topic .

 Ex: